justarrived/just_match_api/README.md

 $ script/test
 ```

-you can also run a single file or a single test:
+you can also run the test suite with some options

 ```
 # Run single file
 $ script/test spec/models/user_spec.rb

-# Run single test, on line 31, in file
+# Run a single test, on line 31, in file
 $ script/test spec/models/user_spec.rb:31

+# run with line coverage
+$ COVERAGE=true script/test
 ```

 _Note_: Running the tests with `bundle exec rspec` will not work, please use `script/test` instead.

 ## Docs

-The API documentation is generated right were the code for that particular endpoint is.
+The API documentation is generated right where the code for that particular endpoint is.
 That way the documentation is kept up to date.

 __Development docs__